 FOR IMMEDIATE RELEASE:

-Among graduate schools, the University of Denver again held the top spot but this year tied with Tulane University, a new addition to Peace Corps’ graduate school rankings, with 18 alumni in service.
-The University of California, Berkeley remained the all-time highest producer of Peace Corps volunteers in the country, with nearly 3,600 alumni who have served since the Peace Corps was founded in 1961.
+Among graduate schools, Tulane University holds the No. 1 spot for the second consecutive year.
+The University of California, Berkeley remains the all-time highest producer of Peace Corps volunteers in the country, with more than 3,600 alumni to have served since the Peace Corps was founded in 1961.

-Below find the top five colleges and universities in each category and the number of alumni currently serving as Peace Corps volunteers.
-View the complete 2015 rankings of the top 25 schools in each undergraduate category here.
-Digital content including a video featuring the top schools and an infographic about volunteers’ educational backgrounds can be found here.
+Below are the top five colleges and universities in each category and the number of alumni who are currently serving as Peace Corps volunteers.
+View the complete 2016 rankings of the top schools in each category here.

 Large Colleges & Universities – Total Volunteers: